Who’s ready for retirement?

 To put this into practice, a 70-year-old would place 70% of their portfolio in defensive assets, such as high credit quality bonds.
 However, the persistence of low-interest rates sees income from term deposits and higher-quality investment-grade bonds inadequate to generate sufficient returns.
 Such a high level of funds allocated to this asset class sees it challenging to combat future inflationary pressures or meet an adequate level of investment rule #1, diversification.

 Therefore a more significant proportion of our capital in retirement needs to target an adequate long term return.
 The challenge is finding investment solutions that:

 While many of us may possess some of the required skills to conduct such planning, the benefits of engaging a financial services professional will stand out in an ever-changing economic, social and legislative landscape.
 The key is in appointing a trusted professional.
+Hand the work over to someone else!
 An adviser who assesses your financial position while considering your ability to live life to its fullest, through all stages of life, despite living longer…

 If you would like to speak to one of our Advisers about how you can prepare for retirement, please contact us.